thcipriani/dotfile-boilerplate/README.md

 files are grouped by topic (e.g., "git", "vim", "zsh", etc.)., and a file named `[whatever].symlink` will by symlinked to `~/.[whatever]`.

-There are, however, some sensible defaults to help beginners get started.

 **Dotfile Boilerplate** heavily "borrows" from many fine dotfile repos

 - _Heavily Modified_ [holman](https://github.com/holman/dotfiles) boostrap script